Exactly What Does A CASA Volunteer Do?

 Our CASA program requires a minimum of a one-year commitment with the ultimate goal of the volunteer continuing until the case is permanently resolved and permanency has been achieved.
 One of the primary benefits of the CASA program is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.

 How Much Time Does It Require?

 Each case is different.
 A CASA volunteer usually spends about 15 hours a month doing research and conducting interviews prior to the first court appearance.
 More complicated cases take longer.
-Once initiated into the system, volunteer advocates work anywhere from 4-20 hours per month depending on the complexity of the case to which they are assigned.
+Once initiated into the system, volunteer advocates work anywhere, on average from 5- 20 hours per month depending on the complexity of the case to which they are assigned.

 How Are CASA Programs Funded?

 CASA programs depend on their communities to support them.
 Foundations, corporations, fundraising events, annual giving, and grants are just some examples of the ongoing support received by local CASA programs.

 Research suggests that children who have been assigned CASA volunteers are half as likely to re-enter foster care and are significantly less likely to spend time in long-term foster care.
 A child with a CASA volunteer is also more likely to do better in school, have better conduct, and more likely to find a permanent home.